SniperPickAxe/FVT-fabric-modified/README.md

 * ### HUD Info

     Shows your location, pitch, cardinal direction and block light while ingame.

+* ### Hotbar Autohide

+    Automatically hides your hotbar when not in use (meaning not switching items or optionally using them).

 * ### Disable 'W' To Sprint